BLavery/PiBlynk/README.md

 * GPIO2/GPIO3 I2C with OLED display
 * camera

-(The OLED functions use a library separately listed on github.)
+(The OLED functions use libraries separately listed on github.)